 Leica has revealed its new M10 rangefinder model, the M10-R. The M10-R is physically identical to the versions before M10-P and M10, with the same overall design and handling.
 What’s unique is the latest 40.89-megapixel CMOS sensor, directly under the hood.
 M10-R is Similar to the black-and-white 40-megapixel sensor found in the Monochrome M10.
-The latest chip has a massive spike in resolution over the 24-megapixel sensor in the M10 and M10-P. The latest M10-R is expected to be available for $8,295 in black or silver colours in July.
+The latest chip has a massive spike in resolution over the 24-megapixel sensor in the M10 and M10-P. The latest M10-R is expected to be available for $8,295 in black or silver colors in July.

 Providing the significantly higher resolution picture quality, the M10-R camera performs as quickly as other M10 versions, and there was no noticeable delay in displaying or zooming in on LCD screen images.
 However, as a typical JPEG image is about 12 megabytes, and a DNG RAW file is well over 40 megabytes, those images will occupy lots of your camera storage.

-The M10-R is now the fifth version of the M10 line while the M10, M10-P, M10-D, and M10 Monochrom are all still available, released since 2017.
+The M10-R is now the fifth version of the M10 line, while the M10, M10-P, M10-D, and M10 Monochrom are all still available, released since 2017.
 It is referred to by the company as the lineup’s “pinnacle.”
-If this means the M10-R is the last M10 we’ll see before Leica does what remains to be seen is a more comprehensive design revamp.
+If this means the M10-R is the last M10 we’ll see before Leica does, what remains to be seen is a more comprehensive design revamp.
 But for now, it represents a great experience with the digital rangefinder.

 See Detailed Specifications at Leica Rumors